PNNL-CompBio/Snekmer/README.md

 ### Modes

-Snekmer has two operation modes: `model` (supervised modeling) and `cluster` (unsupervised clustering).
-Users may choose either mode to best suit their use case.
+Snekmer has three operation modes: `model` (supervised modeling), `cluster` (unsupervised clustering), and `search` (application of model to new sequences).
+  Users may choose a mode to best suit their use case.

 The mode must be specified in the command line, e.g.: